-The Multi-Use Radio Service (MURS) is in the 151 – 154 MHz spectrum range.
-The most common use of MURS spectrum is short-distance, two-way communications using small, portable hand-held devices that function similar to walkie-talkies.
+The Multi-Use Radio Service (MURS) uses channels in the 151 – 154 MHz spectrum range.
+The most common use of MURS channels is for short-distance, two-way communications using small, portable hand-held radios that function similar to walkie-talkies.

 The FCC service rules for the Multi-Use Radio Service (MURS) are located in 47 C.F.R.
-Part 95 .
+Part 95 Subpart J .

 151.820 MHz (11.25 kHz)